-The proposal to introduce a provision on measures against websites publicly inciting to commit a terrorist offence in line with Article 25 of Directive 2011/92/EU (Child Abuse Directive) has not been included.
-Instead additional wording was included in recital 7.
+The proposal to introduce a provision on measures against websites publicly inciting to commit a terrorist offence in line with Article 25 of Directive 2011/92/EU (Child Abuse Directive) received limited support at the latest DROIPEN meeting.
+In this respect, the Presidency suggests taking it out from the discussion.